m-reza-rahman/jakartaee-kubernetes/operators/README.md

    ```
    mvn clean package
    ```
-* You should explore the Dockerfile in this directory used to build the Docker image.
+* Go back to the operators/ directory.
+You should explore the Dockerfile in this directory used to build the Docker image.
 It starts from the `websphere-liberty` image, adds the `jakartaee-cafe.war` file to the `dropins` directory, copies the PostgreSqQL driver into the `shared/resources` directory and replaces the defaultServer configuration file `server.xml`.
 * Open a terminal.
 Navigate to where you have this repository code in your file system.
 Navigate to the operators/ directory.
 * Log in to Docker Hub using the docker login command:
    ```